Ascend/ModelZoo-PyTorch/PyTorch/contrib/cv/classification/EfficientNet-B1/README.md

 - python3 -m pip install --upgrade Pillow
 - git clone https://github.com/facebookresearch/pycls
 - pip install -r requirements.txt
+  `Note: pillow recommends installing a newer version.
+If the corresponding torchvision version cannot be installed directly, you can use the source code to install the corresponding version.
+The source code reference link: https://github.com/pytorch/vision，
+Suggestion the pillow is 9.1.0 and the torchvision is 0.6.0`
 - Download the ImageNet2012 dataset

        train set：138GB